Dead pigs in China river spotlight heedless industry

 "It's a tough job to improve things," he said.

 Many people took to the internet to complain.
-Others sought solace in grim humor.
+Others sought solace in grim humour.

 In one joke posted online, a Beijing resident boasts about the air pollution in the capital, saying if he wanted a smoke, he just had to open the window.